-To estimate the suitable size of a whole-house fan in cubic feet per minute, first determine the volume of your home in cubic feet.
-To calculate volume, multiply the square footage of the floor area in your home that you want to cool by the height from floor to ceiling.
-Take that volume and multiply by 15 to 40 air changes per hour, depending on how much ventilation you want.
+To estimate the suitable size of a whole-house fan in cubic feet per minute,

+- 1. First determine the volume of the building in cubic feet.
+Multiply the square footage of the floor area in your building that you want to cool by the height from floor to ceiling. - 2.
+Take that volume and multiply by 15 to 40 air changes per hour, depending on how much ventilation you want. - 3.
 Then, divide by 60 minutes to get cubic feet per minute of capacity for the whole-house fan.

-Fan Airflow(CFM) = House volume X 15-40 ACH 60
+Fan Airflow(CFM) = Building volume X 15-40 ACH 60

 Some fans come with a tight-sealing winter cover.
 If the fan doesn't have such a cover, or if the attic access doesn't allow you to cover the fan easily, then you can fabricate a cover for the grille on the ceiling.
 A seasonal cover, held in place with rotating clips or spring clips and sealed with foam tape, works well.
 If the clients switch between air conditioning and cooling with a whole-house fan as the summer weather changes, build a tightly-sealed, hinged door for the fan opening that is easy to open and close when they switch cooling methods.

-Air-sealed and dammed whole-house fan: The skylight shaft must be insulated and air sealed from the ceiling to the roof.
+Air-sealed and dammed whole-house fan: The whole-house fan must be dammed like an attic access hatch with air sealing and insulation to prevent excessive heat loss or gain.

-9.7.2 Window Fans
+9.11.2 Window Fans